yaakoum/kickstarter-analysis/README.md

 #### Outcome of Theater Campaigns Based on Launch Date
 ![Outcomes vs Launch Date](https://github.com/yaakoum/kickstarter-analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png)
 As seen on the line chart above, we can see that most theater campaigns were successful and there was a correlation between the month they were launched on.
-Most Successfull ones were launched in the month of May while
+Most Successfull ones were launched in the month of May while the failed campaigns remained relatively consistant throughout the year.
 #### Outcome of Campaigns related to Plays Based on Goals
 ![Outcomes vs Goals](https://github.com/yaakoum/kickstarter-analysis/blob/main/Resources/Outcomes_vs_Goals.png)

 ### Challenges and/or difficulties
 Here we discribe different challenges we may or may not have encountered and different solutions.
 Listed below are some of these examples: